 Its main economic activity is agriculture, producing a mixture of dry crops including olives, wheat and grapes, as well as irrigated soft fruit crops and is also the source of another important crop: energy, new technologies creating an important solar industry in the north-west bringing employment in associated industries.

 Mula is part of the Regional park of the Sierra Espuña, as well as the Sierra del Cambrón and Sierra de Ricote, giving it a richly varied landscape, forests, plains, dry karst gullies, rivers and rich agricultural orchards all creating rural tourism income.

 Today Mula is home to around 17,000 inhabitants and is a busy, historic town, with a bustling old quarter, and a new town at its foot, providing a complete cultural offering and an annual programme of fiestas and celebrations.

 Mula is located in the North-west of the Region of Murcia, forming part of the Comarca del Río Mula.
 Its northern boundaries link with those of Calasparra, Cieza and Ricote; its eastern with Ricote, Campos del Río, Albudeite and Alcantarilla, to the south with Librilla, Alhama de Murcia and Totana; and to the West with Bullas, Cehegín and Lorca.
 In its centre is Pliego, surrounded completely by Mula.

 Click for map, Mula, Murcia

-More info can be found by using the headings below which provide details about the places to visit, local news and what’s on information.
+More information can be found by using the headings below, which provide details about the places to visit, local news and what’s on information.

-Detail about other municipalities can be found via the map box at the bottom of every page and the in the North west section, ( use tab bar at top of every page) which gathers together local news, community info and what’s on for the whole of the North and North-west.
+Details about other municipalities can be found via the map box at the bottom of every page and the in the North west section, (use tab bar at top of every page) which gathers together local news, community info and what’s on for the whole of the North and North-west.